fiseni/fiseni.github.io/_posts/2020-12-02-open-close-principle-and-runtime-di-configuration.markdown

 ## Conclusion

-Having the option to switch the implementation easily and modify the behavior of the solution on the fly, is quite a handy and nice feature.
-The only caveat is that we gave up the commodity of the compile-checks.
+Having the option to switch the implementations easily and modify the behavior of the solution on the fly, is quite a handy and nice feature.
+The only caveat is that we gave up the commodity of the compile-time checks.
 Although, it's not that the configuration issues/error will just sneak into our code.
 If there is a misconfiguration we'll get a runtime exception during the startup, so it's easy to spot and rectify the issues.

-Anyhow this love/hate game :) The important point is having a choice, and then you go and choose your own design and whatever fits you most!
+Anyhow this is a love/hate game :) The important point is having a choice, and then you go and choose your own design and whatever fits you most!

 Cheers!